 But for personal use, you can’t really go wrong.
 I’d say it’s worth it to have one of these in your makeup bag when you feel like doing something different.
 If it feels too matte on your lips, you can always add gloss or balm.

-And at around $10, they won’t break the bank (plus, if you buy one at CVS, you can return it, even used).
+And at around $10, they won’t break the bank.
 So give it a try!

 Have a beautiful day 🙂